 Half a Dozen Mini Excavators Made to Meet Customer Needs

-The PC78US-10 takes the compact line a step further by offering a 7-ft, 5-in. arm with a setback boom, excellent for working in confined spaces.
-The PC78US-10 extends only 9 in. from the tracks at the rear for maneuverability.
-Advanced features such as closed-center load sensing hydraulic system (CLSS), a variable flow turbo and enhanced working modes means the PC78US-10 is up to 3 percent more productive than the previous model.
+The PC78US-11 comes with a 2.4-liter, 68-net-hp engine, which provides a power upgrade from the previous model while further reducing emissions.
+The PC78US-11 has the traditional style boom, which is set back further to allow this ultra-short designed machine to work in confined spaces as it only extends 9 in. from the tracks at the rear for maneuverability.
+Advanced features such as a closed-center load sensing hydraulic system (CLSS), with standard two-way auxiliary hydraulics and enhanced working modes, means the PC78US-11 is up to 3 percent more productive than the previous model.
 There is also a standard two-way blade available and an optional 8-ft, 1-in.-wide blade, when equipped with the wider 24-in. triple grousers.

 Advice to Buyers